hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 nvm I'm just stupid, I didn't realize that the regional indicator was actually checked by the runtime to see if it's valid

 [6:12:02](#eF8GD5bR-p28jmMKWPrFRjkttWG7sOV9AlFNvpzXQCk) <planetsizecpu (Jose Luis)>:
-I'ts a whole week since last automatic build, maybe it's coming a major update, such as 0.7 ? hopeful Ì†ΩÌπÇ
+I'ts a whole week since last automatic build, maybe it's coming a major update, such as 0.7 ? hopeful üôÇ

 [6:13:39](#ESPtcKqaTdzEqdw1Tu1Y8H2qENY5F9IWFivaXGSS2_o) <planetsizecpu (Jose Luis)>:
- * It's a whole week since last automatic build, maybe it's coming a major update, such as 0.7 ? hopeful Ì†ΩÌπÇ
+ * It's a whole week since last automatic build, maybe it's coming a major update, such as 0.7 ? hopeful üôÇ

 [8:18:48](#1_2AqdZlkDip6HM7t-0KmQqAT7yEePJrZXq0QiAaDvU) <GiuseppeChillemi (GiuseppeChillemi)>:
-> <@planetsizecpu-557c713515522ed4b3e1de1b:gitter.im> It's a whole week since last automatic build, maybe it's coming a major update, such as 0.7 ? hopeful Ì†ΩÌπÇ
+> <@planetsizecpu-557c713515522ed4b3e1de1b:gitter.im> It's a whole week since last automatic build, maybe it's coming a major update, such as 0.7 ? hopeful üôÇ

 Hope you have not spotted a malfunction but the prelude of a nice surprise!